PhylomatX/Cumulo/README.md

 As indicated, the IResNet model integration into the trainings pipeline is still work-in-progress.
 The UNets produce worse results than the IResNet results from https://arxiv.org/abs/1911.04227.
 Therefore, the next steps would be to reproduce the IResNet results and understand why it is better in learning the cloud classes.
-Vladimir suggested that implementing an equivariant version of the IResNet may also improve the results.
+Implementing an equivariant version of the IResNet may also improve the results.

 The equivariant UNet architecture could still be extended with equivariance to mirroring.